joemalatesta/Sample-lesson-Functions/master/functionsshort.md

 	**block of code that is run when the function is invoked** }

-When writing a function you should always use **const**, if you ever have to rename a function then it probably shoudn't be a function.
+When writing a function you should always use **const**, if you ever have to rename a function then it probably shouldn't be a function.

 To declare a Function start with "const".
 Then you would use a variable name.
 This name should describe what this function does.
 Functions do things, so a verb and a describing word are often used as name.